Open for Business: Partners in Crime's Podcast Hall of Justice

 But in case you're curious as to what it takes to get top (we hope!) quality sound at home, we've made a handy list of what's in our little space.

-Square Egg Studio (formerly known as "Studio C") got its name from a Patreon listener whose support level gave her naming rights.
-The term "square egg" is an inside joke between her and her boyfriend.
+The Podcast Hall of Justice (formerly known as "Studio C") got its name from a Patreon listener whose support level gave her naming rights.

 One note - the studio is actually set up in a 5x6" cedar closet in our walk-out lower level.
 (Yup, the "C" in "Studio C" stands for CLOSET.)
 It's not soundproof - it's almost impossible to make a room soundproof unless you build it that way - but it will contain some panels designed absorb the sounds we make, which is what you actually want when recording audio.